pascallaliberte/sharpen.page/review-standard.md

 **[Purchase the Video](#purchase).
 Provide your site URL.<br>Press Play.
 Replay as often as you like.<br>Change the URL as often as you life.**

-Everyone who purchases this video review gets the same video.
-And you'll see, if your site has that standard, popular layout, you'll see where your page can be improved.
+Everyone who purchases this video review gets the same "video".
+And you'll see, **if your site has that standard, popular layout**, you'll see where your page can be improved.

-You'll be able to tweak how the video plays with your landing page so it scrolls to the right parts.
-And then you let it play, pause, continue, review.
+_Your landing page,
+center stage!_
+{: .punchy-copy }

-If you want, nothing stopping you from making a version of your landing page that just has those sections and plug that secret URL into this standard review.
-After you pay, change the URL as often as you like.
+**After you pay, change the URL as often as you like.**
+Don't have a URL yet?
+Just upload a screenshot (no joke).

+## Know Whether Your Landing Page Works,<br>Before You Show it To People.

+That's my promise.
+This is how I'll do that:

 ## You'll Leave with a New Lens on How Visitors Experience Your Landing Page